USS Idaho (BB-42): World War II

-Idaho moved to Pearl Harbor and then joined the invasion fleet on 10 November, which then steamed to the Gilbert Islands.
+Idaho moved to Pearl Harbor and on 10 November joined the invasion fleet, which then steamed to the Gilbert Islands.
 They arrived off Makin Atoll on 20 November; Idaho continued her role as gunfire support for the next two weeks, shelling Japanese positions in the Gilberts as well as contributing her antiaircraft battery to defend against Japanese aerial attacks.
 On 5 December, she left the area for Pearl Harbor, where she prepared for the next attack, against the Marshall Islands.
 On 31 January 1944, Idaho and the rest of the fleet arrived off Kwajalein to begin the preparatory bombardment.
 She continued to batter Japanese forces until 5 February, by which time the Marines had wrested control of the small island from its Japanese garrison.
-Idaho replenished fuel and ammunition at Majuro before returning to shell Japanese positions on other islands in the Marshalls before steaming to Kavieng, New Ireland to conduct a diversionary bombardment on 20 March.
+Idaho replenished fuel and ammunition at Majuro, returned to shell Japanese positions on other islands in the Marshalls, and then steamed to Kavieng, New Ireland to conduct a diversionary bombardment on 20 March.

 On 25 March, Idaho arrived in the New Hebrides, before continuing on to Australia for a brief stay.
 She returned to Kwajalein on 8 June, where she joined a group of escort carriers for the invasion of the Mariana Islands.
 Idaho began the preparatory bombardment of Saipan on 14 June, with the assault taking place the following day.
 Idaho then shifted to Guam, where she shelled Japanese positions.
 During the Battle of the Philippine Sea on 19-20 June, Idaho remained with the invasion fleet and protected the troop transports and supply ships.
 She steamed to Eniwetok in the Marshalls to replenish her stocks of ammunition from 28 June to 9 July, before returning to Guam on 12 July.
 She bombarded the island for eight days before ground troops went ashore on 21 July.
 The ship continued to support American forces ashore until 2 August, when she returned to Eniwetok for further supplies.
 From there, she steamed to Espiritu Santo, where on 15 August she entered a floating dry dock for repairs.